grapl-security/grapl/README.md

 This will give you a Grapl setup that’s adequate for testing out the service.

-You can send some test data up to the service by going to the root of the grapl repo and calling `python ./gen-raw-logs.py <your bucket prefix>`.
+You can send some test data up to the service by going to the root of the grapl repo and calling:
+`python ./gen-raw-logs.py <your bucket prefix>`.

+This requires the [boto3](https://github.com/boto/boto3) and [zstd](https://pypi.org/project/zstd/) Python modules.

 Note that this may impose charges to your AWS account.